-Winter can bring a number of nasty surprises to your home if you do not prepare for it.
+Winter can bring many nasty surprises to your home if you do not prepare for it.
 To winterize your house begin outside by covering your air conditioner and removing any window units.

-Next, break out a ladder and start inspecting your roof and gutters for debris such as leaves and sticks.
+Next, break out a ladder and inspect your roof and gutters for debris, such as leaves and sticks.
 Removing this will let melting snow drain properly.
-While you are at it, look for damaged or missing shingles that may lead to leaks.
+While you’re at it, look for damaged or missing shingles that may lead to leaks.

-Take a look at the trees near your house; are any of the branches close enough to cause damage were they to break off in an ice storm?
-Trimming these may be a pain now, but will be much better than having a branch crashing through your roof.
-No one wants a branch landing in their lap while relaxing next to the fireplace.
+Take a look at the trees near your house; are any branches close enough to cause damage should they break off in an ice storm?
+Trimming these may be a pain, but it will be much better than having a branch crashing through your roof.
+No one wants a branch landing in their lap while relaxing beside the fireplace.

 Make sure to have your chimney checked for soot buildup before the temperatures drop.
 Leaves and bird nests can also make for potential fire hazards if not taken care of.

-While you are inspecting the outside of your house, make sure all of the external lights are operational.
+While inspecting the outside of your house, ensure all of the external lights are operational.
 This can help you avoid a spill on ice that may be hiding in the dark.
 If your windows have weep holes, clean these out to make sure water doesn’t collect in the window frames and eventually make its way into your house.

 Put patio furniture into a shed, or at least cover it up, to protect it from the snow.
-Make sure your garden tools are stored as well because winter weather can destroy these if left outdoors.
-You should check your snow shovel at this time, and put it somewhere easily accessible so you do not have to dig for it when the weather gets bad.
+Ensure your garden tools are stored as well because winter weather can destroy these if left outdoors.
+You should check your snow shovel at this time and put it somewhere easily accessible, so you do not have to dig for it when the weather gets bad.

-Once you have completed your outdoors maintenance, head back indoors and look up.
+Once you have completed your outdoor maintenance, head back indoors and look up.
 Most ceiling fans have an option to reverse the direction they spin.
-Setting this to clockwise will pull cool air up and push heat down from the ceiling along the walls (the opposite direction of what you want in the summer).
+Setting this clockwise will pull cool air up and push heat down from the ceiling along the walls (in the opposite direction of what you want in the summer).

-Test your hot water heater for leaks or pressure issues.
-You should also drain it a bit each year to prevent sediment buildup which can damage the unit.
-If it is located in a cold room, you can also wrap it in an insulated blanket to help it conserve heat.
+Test your water heater for leaks or pressure issues.
+You should also drain it a bit each year to prevent sediment buildup, which can damage the unit.
+If it’s in a cold room, you can also wrap it in an insulated blanket to help it conserve heat.

 You should check your water pipes for leaks as well.
 These can then be wrapped in pipe insulators to ensure they do not freeze and burst.

-Remember that preparation is the key to survival, a little bit of preventative maintenance can go a long way.
+Remember that preparation is the key to survival; a little preventative maintenance can go a long way.

 ~To Your Survival!